Solar Power Saskatchewan (2023 Guide)

 Congratulations!
-You’ve found the ultimate guide for going solar in Saskatchewan!
+You’ve found the ultimate guide for installing solar power in Saskatchewan!

-Saskatchewan is currently ranked tied for the #4 province in the country for installing a solar power system, scoring as one of the best provinces for sunlight levels, cash rebates, and access to installers.
+Saskatchewan is currently ranked the #9 province in the country for installing a solar power system, but scores as the best province for sunlight levels.

-This page contains all available information about installing solar in Saskatchewan including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.
+This page contains all relevant information about installing solar in Saskatchewan including utility policies, system financing, solar incentives, and natural factors – updated as of Sep 9, 2023.

 You can read from top to bottom, or skip to your preferred section by clicking on it below:

 Common Solar Questions

 When thinking about solar power, the first two questions that often come to a person’s mind are:

 - “How big does my system need to be?”

 You can answer these questions in three basic steps: